 With regard to local public health agencies, the authority to control communicable diseases is stated broadly in their respective enabling statutes.
-(See 55 ILCS 5/5-20001 et seq.; 55 ILCS 5/5-25001 et seq.; 65 ILCS 5/11-20-5; 65 ILCS 5/11-16-1; 65 ILCS 5/11-17-1 et seq.; 70 ILCS 905/0.01 et seq.
-(West 2002).)
+(See 55 ILCS 5/5-20001 et seq.; 55 ILCS 5/5-25001 et seq.; 65 ILCS 5/11-20-5; 65 ILCS 5/11-16-1; 65 ILCS 5/11-17-1 et seq.; 70 ILCS 905/0.01 et seq.).

-Gain access to and utilize facilities and property.
+Gain access to and utilize facilities and property

-Upon the declaration of a disaster pursuant to section 7 of the IEMA Act (20 ILCS 3305/7 (West 2002)), the Governor may exercise, among other things, the following emergency powers: recommend the evacuation of all or part of the population from any stricken or threatened area within the State if the Governor deems this action necessary (20 ILCS 3305/7(a)(6) (West 2002)); prescribe routes, modes of transportation, and destinations in connection with evacuation (20 ILCS 3305/7(a)(7) (West 2002)); and control ingress and egress to and from a disaster area, the movement of persons within the area, and the occupancy of premises therein (20 ILCS 3305/7(a)(8) (West 2002)).
+Upon the declaration of a disaster pursuant to Section 7 of the IEMA Act (20 ILCS 3305/7), the governor may exercise, among other things, the following emergency powers: recommend the evacuation of all or part of the population from any stricken or threatened area within the state if the governor deems this action necessary (20 ILCS 3305/7(a)(6)); prescribe routes, modes of transportation, and destinations in connection with evacuation (20 ILCS 3305/7(a)(7)); and control ingress and egress to and from a disaster area, the movement of persons within the area, and the occupancy of premises therein (20 ILCS 3305/7(a)(8)).

-• Appropriate private property for public use.
+Appropriate private property for public use

-Upon the declaration of a disaster pursuant to section 7 of the IEMA Act (20 ILCS 3305/7 (West 2002)), the Governor may, on behalf of the State take possession of, and to acquire full title or a lesser specified interest in, any personal property as may be necessary to accomplish the objectives set forth in section 2 of the Act, including: airplanes, automobiles, trucks, trailers, buses, and other vehicles; coal, oils, gasoline, and other fuels and means of propulsion; explosives, materials, equipment, and supplies; animals and livestock; feed and seed; food and provisions for humans and animals; clothing and bedding; and medicines and medical and surgical supplies; and to take possession of and for a limited period of time occupy and use any real estate necessary to accomplish those objectives; but only upon the undertaking by the State to pay just compensation as provided in the Act.
-(20 ILCS 3305/7(a)(4) (West 2002).)
+Upon the declaration of a disaster pursuant to Section 7 of the IEMA Act (20 ILCS 3305/7), the governor may, on behalf of the state, take possession of, and acquire full title or a lesser specified interest in, any personal property as may be necessary to accomplish the objectives set forth in Section 2 of the act, including airplanes, automobiles, trucks, trailers, buses and other vehicles; coal, oils, gasoline and other fuels and means of propulsion; explosives, materials, equipment and supplies; animals and livestock; feed and seed; food and provisions for humans and animals; clothing and bedding; and medicines and medical and surgical supplies; and to take possession of and, for a limited period of time, occupy and use any real estate necessary to accomplish those objectives; but only upon the undertaking by the state to pay just compensation as provided in the act.
+(20 ILCS 3305/7(a)(4)).
 Subsection 7(a)(4) sets forth a procedure for providing for just compensation.

-Additionally, IDPH is authorized to order a person to be quarantined or isolated or a place to be closed and made off limits to the public to prevent the probable spread of a dangerously contagious or infectious disease until such time as the condition may be corrected or the danger to the public health eliminated or reduced in such a manner that no substantial danger to the public's health any longer exists.
-(20 ILCS 2305/2(b) (West 2002).)
+Additionally, IDPH is authorized to order a person to be quarantined or isolated or a place to be closed and made off limits to the public to prevent the probable spread of a dangerously contagious or infectious disease until such time as the condition may be corrected or the danger to the public health eliminated or reduced in such a manner that no substantial danger to the public's health any longer exists (20 ILCS 2305/2(b)).

-• Impose isolation and quarantine
+Impose isolation, quarantine, and closure

-IDPH has supreme authority in matters of quarantine, and may declare and enforce quarantine when none exists, and may modify or relax quarantine when it has been established.
-(20 ILCS 2305/2 (West 2002).)
+IDPH has supreme authority in matters of quarantine, and may declare and enforce quarantine when none exists, and may modify or relax quarantine when it has been established (20 ILCS 2305/2).
 IDPH can issue immediate orders, without prior consent or court order, for isolation, quarantine and closure of facilities when necessary to protect the public from a dangerously contagious or infectious disease.
 Within 48 hours, IDPH must gain consent of the person or owner of the place or request a court order.